-If the applicant is at least 15 years and six months old and under the age of 18, a learner's permit may be obtained at a Department of Motor Vehicles customer service center after fulfilling several requirements.
+If the applicant is at least 15 years and six months old, a learner's permit may be obtained at a Department of Motor Vehicles customer service center after fulfilling several requirements.
 For details on the application and licensing process, go to www.dmv.state.va.us/

 RECEIVING A 180 DAY PROVISIONAL LICENSE